 In 1945, the French painter Jean Dubuffet coined the term Art Brut.
 His intention was to designate “the creative output of people who are self-taught and who work outside of any institutional framework, beyond all rules and artistic considerations”.
 In 1971, Dubuffet donated his personal collection to the city of Lausanne, Switzerland.
-I’ve long wanted to visit the Collection de l’Art Brut, and this week, I finally made it.
+I’ve long wanted to visit the Collection de l’Art Brut, and I finally made it.
 This collage by Aloïse is just one example of the exciting works I found there.

 Imaginary worlds, beautifully curated